An overview of what implementing a digital innovative strategy looks like and some ideas and tools to develop a solid and successful one.

 4. Measure systematically and adapt.

 To understand whether your innovation strategy is producing the results you want to achieve, you need to continuously monitor it.
-Each goal requires specific metrics, therefore, you will have to identify what metrics are more relevant for you to check.
-In case your results are not matching the goals you had in mind, don’t be afraid to adjust your strategy and modify what you think is not working as you planned.
+Each goal requires specific metrics, therefore, you will have to identify what metrics and data are more relevant for you to check.
+In case your results are not matching the goals you had in mind, don't be afraid to adjust your strategy and modify what you think is not working as you planned.

 Some examples of output metrics you might want to check are: